Reuland Castle

 Reuland Castle, locally known as Burg Reuland, lies in the village of Burg-Reuland, in the province of Liège in the Wallonia region in Belgium.

-Reuland Castle was first mentioned in 1128 or 1148 (depending on the source) as the seat of the Von Reuland family.
-Then it was sold to the Lords of Blankenheim.
+Reuland Castle was probably first a Roman fortification.
+Archaeological excavations revealed that a fortification has existed at this site since the 10th century, with the remains of the current castle dating back to the 12th century.
+It was first mentioned in 1128 or 1148 (depending on the source) as the residence of the Von Reuland family.
+It was later sold to the Lords of Blankenheim.

-In 1322 the Blankenheims sold it to John the Blind, King of Bohemia.
-In 1384 one of his successors, Wenceslaus IV, also Duke of Luxembourg, appointed an Edmund von Engelsdorf as treasurer of the Duchy of Luxembourg and presented Reuland Castle to him.
+In 1322, the Blankenheims sold it to John the Blind, King of Bohemia.
+In 1384, one of his successors, Wenceslaus IV, also Duke of Luxembourg, appointed Edmund von Engelsdorf as treasurer of the Duchy of Luxembourg and presented Reuland Castle to him.

-The castle went to the Van Pallandt family in 1444.
-After first fortifying the castle in the mid-15th century, they turned the fortification into a lordly residence during the 16th century.
-The Van Pallandt family and their heirs kept the castle until 1736 when they died out.
-After that Reuland Castle was cared for by a steward until it was finally destroyed by French troops in 1794.
+The castle came into the possession of the Van Pallandt family in 1444.
+After initially fortifying the castle in the mid-15th century, they transformed it into a noble residence during the 16th century.
+The Van Pallandt family and their heirs maintained the castle until 1736, when the family line died out.
+Afterward, Reuland Castle was managed by a steward until it was ultimately destroyed by French troops in 1794.

-In 1830 the ruined castle was sold for demolition and came into the hands of a local family, who later donated it to the local council.
-In 1923 the castle ruin was bought by the Belgian State to be used for air defense.
-Only since the 1980s the castle became a scheduled monument and was consolidated.
+In 1830, the ruined castle was sold for demolition and came into the possession of a local family, who later donated it to the local council.
+In 1923, the castle ruin was purchased by the Belgian State for air defense purposes.
+Since the 1980s, the castle has been designated a scheduled monument and underwent consolidation.

-At present Reuland Castle can freely be visited during daytime.
-You can climb the keep and have a nice view over the ruin and the surrounding countryside.
+Today, Reuland Castle is open for visitors during the daytime.
+Visitors can climb the keep and enjoy a scenic view over the ruins and the surrounding countryside.
 There is also a small castle shop.
-A very nice ruin in a quiet village.
+It is a beautiful ruin in a quiet village.

 Gallery